8 Ways to Prepare for Your Next Tour

 • Plan for BTS Content: you don't necessarily need a full time photographer, but it's important to make sure you capture some behind the scenes authentic moments.

 • Local Press: Reach out to local blogs, radio stations, or community calendars for each city.
-A little bit of promo can go a long way in boosting ticket sales, especially if some fans are hesitant to attend shows post-COVID.
+A little bit of promo can go a long way in boosting ticket sales.

-Pro Tip: Work with your creative director to ensure promo materials (posters, digital ads) match your on-stage aesthetic for cohesive branding.
+Pro Tip: Work with your creative director to develop promo materials (posters, digital ads) that match your on-stage aesthetic for cohesive branding.

 6. Assemble (and Train) Your Crew